qwertie/learn-react/docs/tutorial-2.md

     npm install --global ts-node

 After installing `ts-node`, run `ts-node X.ts` where `X.ts` is the name of a script you want to run.
+In the script you can call `console.log("Hello")` to write text to the terminal (reading text from a user is [more complicated](https://nodejs.org/api/readline.html#apicontent)).
 On Linux systems you can put a "shebang" at the top of the script if you would like to be able to run `./X.ts` directly (without mentioning `ts-node`):

     #!/usr/bin/env ts-node